German Adjectives – Never fail again!

 Let’s do some exercises:

-I’m going to give you a part of a sentence and then I will ask a question.
-You will answer the question by changing the structure so that the adjective comes after the noun.
+I’ll provide part of a sentence, then ask you a question.
+You’ll answer by restructuring the sentence so that the adjective follows the noun.

 Part of a sentence (Satzteil):